fwojcik/smhasher3/hashes/README.advancedtopics.md

   stored as two 64-bit numbers

 To use any of these, simply have your hash implementation `#include "Mathmult.h"`.
 Full function details can be found in `include/hashlib/Mathmult.h`.
+It is strongly preferable to use the `MathMult::` namespace explicitly, instead of a catch-all `using namespace MathMult` statement.

 It is possible that the name of this collection of functions will change in future releases, and it is likely that the function names themselves will have some sort of